 The implication is pretty clear.
 Portfolios that offer the agent the opportunity to earn a reasonable margin will get the attention and resources.
 The ones that don’t…. won’t.

-Download PDF Copy to Read
+Download a Free PDF Copy to Read

 Get a PDF copy of our article “Repo Agent Effort – In Today’s Environment, Expect to Get What You Pay For” to read later or share among your coworkers and colleagues.
 Should you have any questions, contact our team.